KristienDauwe/meemoo_cv/README.md

 - [Some thoughts](#some-thoughts)

 ## Prerequisites
+1. Make sure Node.js is installed on your system.
+Visit https://nodejs.org/en to download it.
-1. Make sure you have a python interpreter installed on your system.
+2. Make sure you have a python interpreter installed on your system.
 To check your python version use:
 ```bash
  python --version
 ```